-Due to the need to improve water and sewer facilities, the Utility approved increases in water and sewer rates in 2015 to allow the Commission to operate and maintain the system.
-The rate increase went into effect in August 2015 and increased annually through 2020.
-There was no rate increase in 2022.
+Due to the need to improve water and sewer facilities, the Utility approved increases in water and sewer rates beginning August 2023 and increasing annually for five years.

 Contacting Camden Water Utilities' Financial Management

 This financial report is designed to provide our suppliers, taxpayers, customers and creditors with a general overview of the Utility's finances and to show the Utility's accountability for the money it receives.
 Questions about this report and requests for additional financial information should be directed to the Camden Water Utilities by telephoning (870) 836-7331.